 Former bookseller-turned-author Kate Breslin enjoys life in the Pacific Northwest with her husband and family.
 A writer of travel articles and award-winning poetry, Kate received Christian Retailing's 2015 Best Award for First Time Author and her first novel, For Such A Time, won American Christian Fiction Writers 2015 Carol Award.
-Kate's second novel, Not By Sight released in August, 2015.
+Kate's fifth novel, As Dawn Breaks released November, 2021.
 When she's not writing inspirational fiction, Kate enjoys reading or taking long walks in Washington's beautiful woodlands.
-She also likes traveling to new places, both within the U.S. and abroad, having toured Greece, Rome, and much of Western Europe.
+She also likes traveling to new places, both within the U.S. and abroad, having toured Greece, Rome, Barcelona, and much of Western Europe.
 New destinations make for fresh story ideas.
 Please visit her at www.katebreslin.com

 RELEASE DATE: APRIL 1, 2014